RichmarIII/SnAPI.GameFramework/docs-src/tutorials/testing.md

 If you change networking/replication code:

 - run `NetReplicationTests`
+- run `WorldNetworkingTests`
 - run multiplayer example across two processes/devices
+- watch connection dumps:
+  - `pending_rel` should not grow forever
+  - non-zero `pkt_lost` alone is not a failure if reliable backlog drains and gameplay state remains correct

 If you change component lifecycle code: